-When I used to always write rough draft in notebooks, when re-reading I would still make notes of what to add or drop or change in red so I wouldn’t forget.
-Even now over the years, I tend to work more on the laptop, while it’s easier to go back while reading to add in something or remove.
+When I used to always write a rough draft in notebooks, when re-reading I would still make notes of what to add or drop or change in red so I wouldn’t forget.
+Even now over the years, I usually now work more on the laptop, while it’s easier to go back while reading to add in something or remove.
 But printing the pages out are usually easier — and then there comes that damn red pen again!
 As writers and artists in different mediums, we do what we love.
 For me, I want people to enjoy whatever I do, yet there is always that fear of a “red pen” correction, or rejection because it isn’t one person’s cup of tea.
 And in reality, all artists of whatever their chosen field, are creating because it makes their hearts sing and souls soar ! 🙂

 former fbi, writer, breed showdogs, I have a very busy life of go go go.
 Yet also have many days of spinning in circles and getting nothing done.
 I call those my down days of relaxing.
 I travel a lot in motorhome on business and with dogs.

 View more posts